xuanfeiren/xuanfeiren.github.io/index.md

 I am Xuanfei Ren (任宣霏), a PhD student in Computer Science at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Prof. Tengyang Xie](https://tengyangxie.github.io/).
 I completed my Bachelor of Science in Mathematics (specialization in Probability and Statistics) from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2024.

+I believe that with dedicated research efforts, the five years of PhD study can be highly productive and meaningful.

 📄 **[Download my CV](https://xuanfeiren.github.io/files/CV_Xuanfei_Ren.pdf)** (PDF)

 <!-- You are welcomed to see my notes [here](/notes/).  -->